-Small acts of love and kindness can change the world.
+Small acts of love and kindness can change the world with Operation Christmas Child.

 I love seeds.
 So much life and potential exist in a teeny tiny container.
 As a gardener, I can easily tell a zinnia seed from a Morning Glory seed.
-While each is unique, once planted, each has the ability to grow and become more than they were.
+While each is unique, once planted, each can grow and become more than they were.
 Just one small marigold seed can grow into a flower that yields 50 new seeds.

 I also love the ministry of Operation Christmas Child.
-As I take my empty shoebox and pack it with things I chose especially for “my” child across the world (a blue hat and gloves, a stuffed red dog that matches the cover of the coloring book I found, a blue toothbrush, a red washcloth, a soccer ball, etc.) my box is slightly different from every one packed and sent.
+I filled my empty shoebox with things I chose especially for “my” child across the world (a blue hat and gloves, a stuffed red dog that matches the cover of the coloring book I found, a blue toothbrush, a red washcloth, a soccer ball, etc.).
+My box is slightly different from every single one packed and sent.
 It’s uniquely mine and full of potential, just like a seed.

-When a child receives their shoebox, they are also handed a colorful gospel booklet, “The Greatest Gift of All” about the gift of Jesus.
-I’ve seen many photos of children putting away their toys and pouring over the book, often with their friends and parents.
+When a child receives their Operation Christmas Child shoebox, they also get a colorful gospel booklet, “The Greatest Gift of All” about the gift of Jesus.
+I’ve seen so many photos of children putting away their toys and pouring over the book, often with their friends and parents.
 The seed is beginning to grow.
 But then what?

-The Greatest Journey“” discipleship course was developed to be that next step to help these children become lifelong followers of Jesus.
+The Greatest Journey“discipleship course was developed by Operation Christmas Child to be the next step to help these children become lifelong followers of Jesus.
 To nurture and grow their young faith, these lessons are offered to the children after they receive their shoebox through the churches in their neighborhood.

 Years ago I was asked to teach a Sunday School class, but I had no training, no experience, and no lesson plans!
-I began with good intentions, but quickly became discouraged and confused.
-Operation Christmas Child understands that not only are the children who receive the gifts living in poor and desperate conditions, but also their local churches.
-Through this program, Sunday School teachers are provided with all the training, booklets and materials!
+I started with good intentions but quickly became discouraged and confused.
+Operation Christmas Child understands that not only are the children who receive the gifts living in poor and desperate conditions but so are their local churches.
+Through this program, Sunday School teachers are provided with all the training, booklets, and materials!

 I asked the National Team Leader from Belize, how this affects the churches.
 She said that training them to share the gospel with children, taught them how to share the gospel with their own family and neighbors.
-The teachers grew in their own faith, and more seeds are planted.
+The teachers grew in their faith, and more seeds were planted.

 “I give thanks to God for the opportunity He gave me to study the Bible lessons,” said 14-year-old Gimena from Paraguay.
 “Through them, many children have met Jesus.
 I invited my friends to the classes, and many of them received Jesus as their Savior too.”